uo294319/MyNotes/UNIOVI/3S2_SysInfo/data/req.md

 ---
 ## Elaboration of the Product Backlog
 - Sprint Planning.
 Meeting 1
-	-  and express a single independent function.
 	- Refinement in smaller US
 		- Starting by the highest priority
 		- Divide epic US into smaller ones
 			- Should be doable in a sprint
+			- Express a single independent function
 		- Include Acceptance criteria
 			- Details and conditions to be met.
 			- Express users needs through conversations with the PO.